ibm-cloud-docs/cis/about.md

 DDoS mitigation is typically an expensive service that can grow in cost when under attack.
 Unlimited DDoS mitigation is included with {{site.data.keyword.cis_short_notm}} at no additional cost.

 ### Mitigate Layer 7 attacks (configuration)
 {: #cis-mitigate-layer7-attacks}

 Though DDoS is enabled by default in {{site.data.keyword.cis_short_notm}}, you can further configure Layer 7 security by:

-* Configuring WAF ruleset sensitivity and response behavior, and by
+* Configuring WAF ruleset sensitivity and response behavior
 * Adding rate limiting
 * Adding firewall rules

 Use these features to customize Layer 7 mitigation of both volumetric and non-volumetric attacks.